 The campaign to reveal what takes place behind closed doors in British slaughterhouses began in January 2009 when we planted fly-on-the-wall cameras inside JV Richards, a Cornish slaughterhouse.
 This was quickly followed by investigations at AC Hopkins in Somerset and Pickstock in Derbyshire.
-We have now secretly filmed inside eleven randomly-chosen UK slaughterhouses and found welfare breaches in ten of them.
+We have now secretly filmed inside thirteen UK slaughterhouses and found welfare breaches in twelve of them.

 Click on slaughterhouse name to read the full details of what we found and the actions taken by the authorities